rgrannell1/kea/README.md

 })
 ```

-The same collection could be made with collection-comprehensions; syntax sugar for creating new collections by filtering, joining & transforming existing collections.
+The same collection could be made with collection-comprehensions; syntax sugar for making new
+collections by filtering, joining & transforming old collections.

 ```splus
 xList[ list(l, toupper(l)), l <- letters ]
 ```

-There are two approaches to making a function that can take a variable number of arguments.
+There are two ways to make a function that can take a variable number of arguments.
 The first is
 to use the ellipsis parametre (...), which gathers up any arguments passed to a function.
 The second is to
 simply pass one list of arguments to the function.